We all know what real estate is and some may know a thing or two about marketing, but what does it mean when they’re put together?

 Aside from figuring out how much you should be spending on real estate marketing, a very important principle used for real estate investing is the 80/20 rule.
 The following explains the details on this principle.

 To put it simply, the 80/20 rule in real estate marketing works on a cause and effect basis.
-The 80/20 rule states that roughly 80% of the effects come from 20% of the causes.
+Also known as the Pareto Principle, the 80/20 rule states that roughly 80% of the effects come from 20% of the causes.

 This means that determining 20% of the tasks produces 80% of the desired results.
 It’s a general rule that can be used throughout your life as well as in real estate marketing.